tianheg/til/css/use-hex-code-to-mix-colors.md

-# Use Hex Code to Mix Colors
+# Use Hex Code To Mix Colors

 ```html
 <style>